ACCESS-NRI/MED-Portal/docs/editing.md

 **Step 10: The actual JOSS review**

-- The reviewer reviews the paper and has a conversation with the author.
+- The reviewer reviews the model and has a conversation with the author.
 The editor lurks on this conversation and comes in if needed for questions (or CoC issues).
 - The reviewer potentially asks for changes and the author makes changes.
 Everyone agrees it’s ready.

-**Step 11: The editor pings the EiC team to get the paper published**
+**Step 11: The editor pings the EiC team to get the model published**

-- Make a final check of the paper with `@whedon generate pdf` and that all references have DOIs (where appropriate) with `@whedon check references`.
+- Make a final check of the model with `@whedon generate pdf` and that all references have DOIs (where appropriate) with `@whedon check references`.
 - If everything looks good, ask the author to make a new release (if possible) of the software being reviewed and deposit a new archive the software with Zenodo/figshare.
 Update the review thread with this archive DOI: `@whedon set 10.5281/zenodo.xxxxxx` as archive.
-- Finally, use `@whedon recommend-accept` on the review thread to ping the `@openjournals/joss-eics` team letting them know the paper is ready to be accepted.
+- Finally, use `@whedon recommend-accept` on the review thread to ping the `@openjournals/joss-eics` team letting them know the model is ready to be accepted.

 **Step 12: Celebrate publication!
 Tweet!
 Thank reviewers!
 Say thank you on issue.**